accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 	- a pause or stop function;
 	- if the media has a sound track, a function that enables the sound to be switched on and off;
 1. If the media has audio description, check that there is a function that enables audio description to be switched on and off.
-1. If the media has synchronised subtitles:
+1. If the media has synchronised captions:
 	- if the subtitles are embedded (*open captions*) as an image, check that they are displayed when the video is played;
 	- if the subtitles are not closed captions*, check that there is a function that allows you to activate and deactivate these subtitles.
 1. If this is the case, the criterion is validated.